A few things I’ve learned on days out on the hills that I rarely hear from other outdoor folk.

 Other paths.
 It’s sometimes worth looking at a route in Openstreetmap (the source for viewranger and many other apps) as it often has paths that OS doesn’t, and if it’s not there you can add it in (I often contribute to it after visiting an area and logging paths on GPS).

 Visualise and calculate.
-The OS web app is brilliant for calculating distances and ascent (appears to use naismith’s rules), and the 3d flythrough allows a useful visualisation of the lay of the land.
+The OS web app is brilliant for calculating distances and ascent (route creation use naismith’s rules to estimate time), and the 3d flythrough allows a useful visualisation of the lay of the land.

 Mobile.
 In the mobile domain, an app that swaps between 1:50 and 1:25 as you zoom is brilliant (Backcountry Navigator).
 Trailforks is primarily a mountain biking app aimed at downhillers, but it has many trails not on any other map.
 Whichever app, learn to cache the maps for offline use.
 It can also be useful to cache some aerial photography in the area planned , though beware large download sizes – it’s an extra bit of information for route choice, finding camping spots etc. (I could have saved myself many a peat-hag trudge with a bit of aerial preview).
 It should be common sense to download any map tiles needed in advance, putting your phone in aeroplane mode to avoid draining the battery pointlessly scanning for weak or non-existent signal, taking a spare battery on long days, and keeping them warm on cold days, but I see few folk do these simple things.